jupyterlab/jupyterlab/tutorial/documents.md

 The reason for a separate context and model is so that it is easy to create model factories and the heavy lifting of the context is left to the Document Manager.
-Contexts are not meant to be subclassed or re-implemented and are meant to be the glue between the document model and the wider application.
+Contexts are not meant to be subclassed or re-implemented.
+Instead, the contexts are intended are meant to be the glue between the document model and the wider application.